rtorr/sal/README.md

 # Sal

+(this project is still really new, so use at your own risk)

 Trying to save you from configuration.
 This project is not meant to be everything, but a nice place to start.

 ```